 This is when companies started applying consumer PM principles to software PM.
 At the time, Microsoft had Program Managers who were essentially engineers.
-There was a gap between development and tech which needed to be filled.
-There was no-one in the middle to ‘translate‘.
+There was a gap between development and tech that needed to be filled.
+There was no one in the middle to ‘translate‘.

 Product Management developed organically, as the intersection between engineering and brand management.
 Program Managers evolved into Product Managers (though not universally, as we still have Program Managers today).